-This article includes discussion of Duchenne muscular dystrophy, DMD, Duchenne's muscular dystrophy, Duchennes muscular dystrophy, Duchenne's dystrophinopathy, Duchennes dystrophinopathy, Duchenne dystrophy, and pseudohypertrophic muscular dystrophy.
+This article includes discussion of Duchenne muscular dystrophy, DMD, Duchenne s muscular dystrophy, Duchennes muscular dystrophy, Duchenne s dystrophinopathy, Duchennes dystrophinopathy, Duchenne dystrophy, dytrophinopathy, and pseudohypertrophic muscular dystrophy.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.

-Duchenne muscular dystrophy is a common and devastating disease affecting males.
-The author outlines the clinical presentation and advances in the molecular pathogenesis of Duchenne muscular dystrophy.
-Early recognition of cardiac and respiratory pathophysiology and proactive management will have a significant impact on improving the outcome of Duchenne muscular dystrophy, along with corticosteroid treatment.
-Various genetic therapy strategies including “exon skipping” are entering into clinical trials, thus, improving the prospect for therapy for muscular dystrophies.
+Duchenne muscular dystrophy (DMD) is a genetic neuromuscular disorder that affects 1 in 5000 males.
+The author outlines the clinical presentation and advances in the molecular pathogenesis and treatment of Duchenne muscular dystrophy.
+Proactive management with corticosteroids and early recognition of cardiac and respiratory pathophysiology has had a significant impact on improving the outcome of patients with Duchenne muscular dystrophy.
+Additionally, new exon-skipping treatments are showing promise in patients with certain DMD gene mutations and gene therapy preliminary results are very encouraging.

-• Duchenne muscular dystrophy is a progressive genetic disease with skeletal and cardiac muscle degeneration.
+• Duchenne muscular dystrophy is a multisystem progressive genetic disease that primarily causes skeletal and cardiac muscle degeneration.

-• Dystrophin, a subsarcolemmal protein, is responsible for the severe pathology of muscle cells, and most therapeutic efforts are directed to provide this protein for the muscle tissueA
+• Dystrophin, a subsarcolemmal protein, is responsible for the severe pathology of muscle cells, and most therapeutic efforts are directed to provide this protein for the muscle tissue.

 Historical note and terminology

-Duchenne muscular dystrophy (DMD) is one of the most common lethal genetic diseases.
+Duchenne muscular dystrophy (DMD) is the most common muscular dystrophy and 1 of the most common lethal genetic diseases.
 Studies published between 1850 and 1890 defined the course of the disorder in boys (Meryon 1852; Duchenne 1868; Gowers 1886).
-The biochemical and genetic basis of Duchenne muscular dystrophy was elucidated in 1986 and 1987 in a series of studies that is considered a major early triumph of human molecular genetics (Monaco et al 1986; Hoffman et al 1987; Hoffman et al 1988; Koenig et al 1987).
-Becker muscular dystrophy (BMD) refers to a milder phenotype that is allelic to the same gene that causes DMD.
+The biochemical and genetic basis of Duchenne muscular dystrophy was elucidated in 1986 and 1987 in a series of studies that is considered a major early triumph of human molecular genetics (Monaco et al 1986; Hoffman et al 1987; Hoffman et al 1988a; Koenig et al 1987).
+Becker muscular dystrophy (BMD) refers to a milder phenotype that is allelic to the same gene that causes Duchenne muscular dystrophy.

 The content you are trying to view is available only to logged in, current MedLink Neurology subscribers.